How Much Does the Gosaikunda Trek Cost? Full Breakdown

 Overview Table – Total Estimated Cost (Per Person)

-Prices vary depending on the trekking season, how many days you are on the trail, and your travel style if you are trekking during the peak season(March-May or October-November).
+Prices vary depending on the trekking season, the duration of your trail, and your travel style, particularly if you are trekking during the peak season (March-May or October-November).
 Expect to pay slightly more for accommodations and flights.

 Trek StyleDurationApprox.
 Cost (USD)